ImageGCN: Multi-Relational Image Graph Convolutional Networks for Disease Identification with Chest X-rays: Related work

-\textbf{Deep learning for disease identification with CXR.} Since the ChestX-ray14 dataset \cite{wang2017chestxray} was released, an increasing amount of research on CXR image analysis have used deep neural networks for disease identification \cite{wang2017chestxray, yao2017learning, kumar2018boosted, mao2018deep,guan2018multi}.
-The general idea of previous work is to generate a low-dimensional representation by a deep neural network architecture, independently.
-In our work, we consider the relation between the CXR images, and learn a representation based on the image itself and the its neighbor images.
+Since the ChestX-ray14 dataset \cite{wang2017chestxray} was released, an increasing amount of research on CXR image analysis have used deep neural networks for disease identification \cite{wang2017chestxray,yao2017learning,kumar2018boosted,mao2018deep,guan2018multi,yan2018weakly,chen2019deep,allaouzi2019novel,guendel2018learning,baltruschat2019comparison}.
+The general idea of previous studies is to generate a low-dimensional image representation by a deep neural network architecture, treating each image independently and ignoring the relations between images.
+They mainly focused on the design of the network architecture.
+Different from previous studies, in our work, besieds the original CXR images, we also involve the natural relations between CXR images into our framework to learn the image representation.

-\textbf{Relational Modeling.} The previous research on relational model in computer vision mainly focused on pixel-level relations \cite{maire2016affinity, monti2017geometric}, object-level relations \cite{yao2010grouplet,marino2017more,dai2017detecting,zhu2018deep,yao2018exploring} and label-level relations \cite{lee2018multi,wang2011image}. image-level similarity relation were also studied in literature \cite{garcia2017few,wang2011image}.
-However, Few studies are found to model the natural image-level relations for image representation.
+The previous research on relational model for image analysis mainly focused on pixel-level relations \cite{maire2016affinity,monti2017geometric}, object-level relations \cite{yao2010grouplet,marino2017more,dai2017detecting,zhu2018deep,yao2018exploring} and label-level relations \cite{lee2018multi,wang2011image,chen2019multi}.
+Similarity relations between images were also studied in literature \cite{garcia2017few,wang2011image}.
+Liu et al. \cite{liu2020semi} proposed a framework to preserve the similarity relation between image representations.
+However, the similarity relation cannot be regarded as a natural relation between images, because this relation can be directedly derived from the image representations.
+Few studies in literature are found to model the natural image-level relations for image representation.
+In this paper, we propose to employ the graph convolutional network to model the natural relations between images.